MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 .. important::
-    **Linked Tickets?**
+    **Linked PRs?**

-    If this is a set of linked tickets then the commit process will need to be followed for each repository in parallel.
+    If this is a set of linked PRs then the commit process will need to be followed for each repository in parallel.
     See :ref:`committinglinkedtickets` for more details of how this works.